-Because the City Employee Defendants also managed the deployment of the cameras that they and their companies manufactured, they maximized their personal profit by accepting their companies' substandard product as meeting the City's needs, despite having determined, pursuant to the RFP process, that Plaintiffs' System was the best product.
+Because the City Employee Defendants, in concert with the Ciber Defendants also managed the deployment of the cameras that they and their companies manufactured, they maximized their personal profit by accepting their companies' substandard product as meeting the City's needs, despite having determined, pursuant to the RFP process, that Plaintiffs' System was the best product.

 Between 2004 and 2007, Plaintiffs received broken promise after broken promise about how and when the City would order more cameras and would pay for the ones which had been installed by Plaintiffs.
-Month after month the very City Employee Defendants who were secretly conspiring and competing with Plaintiffs through their private companies were causing severe damage to Plaintiffs and economically choking them by not ordering cameras and not paying for those which had been already ordered and installed.
+Month after month the very City Employee Defendants who were secretly conspiring and competing with Plaintiffs through their private companies were causing severe damage to Plaintiffs and economically choking them by not ordering cameras and not paying for those which had been already ordered and installed, intentionally and in concert with the Ciber Defendants.

-During this same time period, the City and the City Employee Defendants methodically withheld information regarding the City's future plans for the Contract, would not review lower cost options offered by the Plaintiffs, and eventually complained that the Plaintiffs' System was much more expensive than their own companies' alternative.
+During this same time period, the Ciber defendants, the City and the City Employee Defendants intentionally and in concert methodically withheld information regarding the City's future plans for the Contract, would not review lower cost options offered by the Plaintiffs, and eventually complained that the Plaintiffs' System was much more expensive than their own companies' alternative.